 NC State College of Education Teaching Associate Professor Angie Smith talks about a new book she co-authored that provides on strategies and techniques for teaching the helping professions online.

-- Siu-Man Raymond Ting, Professor, Director of Graduate Programs, Program Coordinator, and Coordinator of the College Counseling and Student Development Program, Counselor Education, ELPHD Department
+- Siu-Man Raymond Ting, Professor, Program Coordinator of Counselor Education Program, and Director of Graduate Programs, ELPHD Department

 - Stanley Baker, Professor of Counselor Education, Counselor Education Program, Coordinator of the School Counseling Program, Adviser to the Nu Sigma Chi Chapter of the Chi Sigma Iota Counseling and Academic Honor Society International, ELPHD Department